TomatenKuchenDEV/docs/docs/sync.md

 The `bans` and `unbans` options control whether users should be banned and unbanned, respectively.

-For example, if you only want to sync new bans, choose "False" for unbans.
+For example, if you only want to sync new bans, choose "True" for bans and "False" for unbans.